Chart Color Schemes

 Iluka is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Iluka's housing structure, as per the latest Census, consisted of 97.6% houses and 2.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 88.7% houses and 11.3% other dwellings.
-Home ownership in Iluka stood at 39.0%, with the rest being mortgaged (53.6%) or rented (7.4%).
+Iluka's housing structure, as per the latest Census, consisted of 97.6% houses and 2.4% other dwellings such as semi-detached homes, apartments, and other types.
+This compares to Perth metro's structure of 88.7% houses and 11.3% other dwellings.
+Home ownership in Iluka stood at 39.0%, with mortgaged properties at 53.6% and rented ones at 7.4%.
 The median monthly mortgage repayment was $2,600, higher than Perth metro's average of $2,080.
-Median weekly rent in Iluka was $635, compared to Perth metro's $400.
-Nationally, Iluka's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Iluka was recorded at $635, compared to Perth metro's $400.
+Nationally, Iluka's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing